 The Department believes that these actions are appropriate for implementing the overall intent of DNFSB Recommendation 2009-1 in a measured and prudent fashion and will achieve the overall objective of ensuring proper and effective use of quantitative risk assessment methodologies at DOE defense nuclear facilities in a graded approach.
-The results of the research study, coupled with the ongoing near-term and related activities discussed in Section 4.0 of the IP will address all aspects of the Board's four specific recommendations.
-While the Department does not commit to the issuance of a specific quantitative risk assessment policy for nuclear safety at defense nuclear facilities at this time, it believes the process in this IP will address the overall goal of the Recommendation.
+The results of the research study and revision of the Nuclear Safety Policy, coupled with the ongoing near-term and related activities discussed in Section 4.0 of the IP will address all aspects of the Board's four specific recommendations.
+DOE believes the process in this IP will address the overall goal of the Recommendation.
 The issuance of the Information Notice and the planned training will enhance DOE-wide communication of the existing policy and requirements.
 Evaluation of the results of the planned research study will help DOE determine what directive changes are necessary and appropriate, including the issuance of a specific policy on the use of quantitative risk assessment to allow or control its use in nuclear safety applications at defense nuclear facilities.
-Furthermore, the steps described in this IP will permit DOE to better integrate its decisions regarding use of quantitative risk assessment in nuclear safety at defense nuclear facilities with the outcomes of the ongoing review of DOE safety strategies and directives, including SEN 35-91, with a goal to have a more cohesive and effective system of regulation.
+Furthermore, the steps described in this IP will permit DOE to better integrate its decisions regarding use of quantitative risk assessment in nuclear safety at defense nuclear facilities with the outcomes of the ongoing review of DOE safety strategies and directives, including SEN 35-91, with a goal to have a more cohesive and effective system of governance.